marksard/Keyboards/README.md

 ## About Stonehenge30

 The Stonehenge30 is 30 keys (30%) Irregular row staggered keyboard.
-It is based on The Treadstone48.
+It is based on the Treadstone48.
 And it is thumb-less (do not use thumb) keyboard of prototype.

 ### Link